Tulsa King: Premise

-Dwight "The General" Manfredi is the American Mafia capo from New York City who has just finished serving a 25-year prison sentence.
+Dwight "The General" Manfredi is an American Mafia capo from New York City who has just finished serving a 25-year prison sentence.
 Upon release, Dwight's boss sends him to Tulsa, Oklahoma, to establish criminal operations there.
 Dwight, who does not know anyone in the area, seeks a new crew to help him establish his empire.
 He first meets taxi driver Tyson Mitchell, whom he recruits as his personal driver, and acquires financing by threatening and later befriending Lawrence "Bodhi" Geigerman, the owner of a local dispensary.
 While attempting to grow his enterprise, Dwight gains many more associates, including Mitch Keller, who owns a bar Dwight frequents.
 Dwight initially remains in contact with the syndicate in New York but later begins to despise them.
 Dwight and his crew become enemies with the outlaw biker gang The Black Macadams.
 During this time, Dwight experiences personal and family problems as a result of his actions.
 Stacy Beale, a Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE; commonly known as ATF) agent and Dwight's love interest, investigates Dwight's actions and those of his crew.